-Sewer outlet connection, located on the off-door side under the kitchen slide.
+Typical sewer outlet connection, located on the off-door side.

-Sewer tank flusher, located in the utility center on the righthand side.
+Typical sewer tank flusher, located in the utility center.

 It is important to prevent solid waste buildup.
-Follow the toilet manufacturer's recommended instructions each time after emptying the black water holding tank.
+Follow the toilet manufacturer's recommended instructions each time after emptying the black water holding tank. line to the tank.
+Clogged tanks and pipes could eventually occur.

-proceed to the bottom of the tank.
+The toilet system will perform better when water is run for ten to fifteen seconds after flushing to ensure that the waste will proceed to the bottom of the tank.
 Unlike a toilet in a home, which uses four to seven gallons (18 - 32 liters) of water per flush, the average recreation vehicle system uses one to three quarts (1-3 liters).
 For added convenience and better sanitation system performance, it is advisable to always have four to six inches (10 - 15 cm) of water in the toilet.